srclemente/srclemente.github.io/content/_index.md

 ---
 ## Hello, I'm Siobhan!

 I'm currently an NSF Postdoctoral Research Fellow in Biology based in Virginia Tech and the University of Massachusetts Amherst.
-However, I find that I am just as excited to engage with science through education and science communication!
+I'm a chemical ecologist interested in how floral and fruit chemistry mediate interactions between plants, pollinators, and seed dispersers – all in the context of human processes such as domestication, agricultural intensification, and biodiversity loss.
+However, I find that I am just as successful as a scientist when I engage with my work through teaching and science communication!
+I hope that the materials in this website reflect my excitement for both research and education.

 Thanks for visiting my website, and enjoy your stay!

 **[As of 7 Sept 2026, 09:30 JST]**
-The *Teaching and Outreach* pages are currently under maintenance until 18:00 JST.
+The *Teaching and Outreach* pages are currently under maintenance until 23:00 JST.
 Thanks for your patience, and please check back later for more updates.

 ---
 ## Recent News